mrehkopf/vcs/doxygen/README.md

 ```

 The above command assumes you've:
-- already installed Doxygen
+- installed Doxygen
+- cloned the full VCS repository
-- are in VCS's `doxygen` directory
+- navigated to the `doxygen` directory of the VCS repository

 The built docs will be placed under the `html` subdirectory.